-Nhut was part of an overall Viet Cong plan to overrun the Seventh Air Force and MACV headquarters and to deprive the Saigon area of fixed-wing airlift support (by taking Tan Son Nhut, Bien Hoa, and the Saigon racetrack) and, at a minimum, to force Vietnamese and U. S. acceptance the breach.
-No other penetrations were made of the perimeter defenses.
-A few minor, low priority structures were damaged or destroyed by stray bullets or rocket rounds.
-Thirteen aircraft received very minor damage from stray small arms rounds.
+Nhut was part of an overall Viet Cong plan to overrun the Seventh Air Force and MACV headquarters and to deprive the Saigon area of fixed-wing airlift support (by taking Tan Son Nhut, Bien Hoa, and the Saigon racetrack) and, at a minimum, to force Vietnamese and U.S. Acceptance of a political "solution" to the war.